 In accordance with ASC Topic 410, Asset Retirement and Environmental Obligations, the Company accrues for environmental remediation-related activities for which commitments or cleanup plans have been developed and for which costs can be reasonably estimated.
-All accrued amounts are generally determined in coordination with third-party experts on an undiscounted basis.
+All accrued amounts are generally determined on an undiscounted basis.